Research Ethics Review Operating Procedure

 Definitions

-Anonymized Information: The information is irrevocably stripped of direct identifiers, a code is not kept to allow future re-linkage, and the risk of re-identification of individuals from remaining indirect identifiers is low or very low.
+Anonymized information: the information is irrevocably stripped of direct identifiers, a code is not kept to allow future re-linkage, and the risk of re-identification of individuals from remaining indirect identifiers is low or very low.

-Anonymous Information: The information never had identifiers associated with it (e.g., anonymous surveys) and the risk of identification of individuals is low or very low.
+Anonymous information: the information never had identifiers associated with it (e.g., anonymous surveys) and the risk of identification of individuals is low or very low.

-Expedited Review: Consists of a review of research involving human participants by the Research Ethics Committee Chair or by one reviewer designated by the Chair from among members of the Committee.
+Delegated review: consists of a review of research involving human participants by the Research Ethics Committee Chair or by one reviewer designated by the Chair from among members of the Committee.
 Their feedback is required to be provided to the Committee within 10 business days.

 Methodology

-All Research under the auspices of the College requires ethics review by and approval from Cambrian’s Research Ethics Committee prior to the start of the study.
+All research under the auspices of the College requires ethics review by and approval from Cambrian’s Research Ethics Committee prior to the start of the study.

 The Research Coordinator and/or REC Chair can help clarify any questions related to the ethics application process and requirements.
 Questions can be directed to research@cambriancollege.ca.